AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

 directory.

-If you're starting CueSubmit and CueGUI in the OpenCue sandbox, you need to set the values of the following environment variables in your Python
+If you're starting CueSubmit and CueGUI in the OpenCue sandbox, you need to set the values of the following environment variables in the Python `venv` environment you created in the quick start:
-environment:

 ```bash
 source venv/bin/activate